 On-farm pollinator habitat benefits for watermelon pollination

 This webinar will provide an overview of strategies to promote pollinators within annual rotational croplands in California.
 The focus will be on recent advances to establish native wildflower plantings and how these can positively contribute to promoting bees and crop pollination.
 Although examples will primarily be for watermelon many aspects are likely to apply to row crops more generally.
 The webinar will include a discussion of pollination benefits and also consider potential benefits and risks associated with pest management.
-To register for this free webinar click here.
+To watch the recorded webinar click on the upper right-hand corner of this page.

 is an Associate Professor of Pollination and Bee Biology in the